prettier/prettier/docs/rationale.md

 }
 ```

 This is to help you avoid mistakes.
-Imagine adding this line:
+Imagine Prettier _not_ inserting that semicolon and adding this line:

 ```diff
  if (shouldAddLines) {